Parliamentary.ai

 Government Spending

-The bill does not directly specify government spending figures.
-The implementation and enforcement costs will likely fall on the Football Associations and Leagues rather than directly on central government.
-There is potential for a minor increase in government spending related to oversight and enforcement but this is not stated explicitly in the bill itself.
+The bill does not directly specify government spending.
+The cost of implementation and enforcement would likely fall on the Football Associations and Leagues, not directly on the UK government.

 Groups Affected

-- Football Players: Requirement to disclose third-party interests in contracts.
+• Football Players: Requirement to disclose third-party interests in their contracts.

 Powered by nyModel